rgarner4-hub/project-application-template-group1-kaar/README.md

 ### Feature 1: Word Count and Completion Time Correlation

-This feature shows the correlation between the word count of an issue description vs how ling it took for the issue to be resolved.
+This feature shows the correlation between the word count of an issue description vs how long it took for the issue to be resolved.

+The question is: Do longer and more descriptive issue descriptions lead to a faster resolution time?

 To run this feature:
 ```